SmartgridReady/SGrSpecifications/doc/functionalProfile.md

 ## Generic Attributes
 SGr allows to associate attributes to a data point.
-See [SGrAttr4GenericType](SGrAttr4GenericType.md) for details]
+See [SGrAttr4GenericType](SGrAttr4GenericType.md) for details.

 ## Open Points